 Bedding: Mattress pads provided, bring your own sleeping bag

-Cooking: Propane stove and oven – propane is supplied
+Cooking: Propane stove and oven – propane is supplied.
+Pots and pans, dishware and cutlery are provided.

 Lighting: Propane lighting – propane is supplied